-Visual Arts is an elective course that may be studied for 100 or 200 hours in Stage 5 (Years 9 and 10).
+This elective course can be studied for 100 or 200 hours in Stage 5 (Years 9 and 10).

 Visual Arts provides opportunities for students to enjoy the making and studying of art.
 It builds an understanding of the role of art in all forms of media, both in the contemporary and historical world, and enables students to represent their ideas and interests in artworks.
 Visual Arts enables students to become informed about, understand and write about their contemporary world.